-Saga: Located in Frank Ross Stewart Dining Hall, Saga is an all you care to eat dining facility offering 19 meals per week: Breakfast, Lunch, and Dinner Monday through Friday and Brunch and Dinner on Saturday and Sunday.
-Saga has something for everyone: salad/soup bar, a grill, a great selection of entrées and vegetables, and desserts baked fresh daily.
+Stewart Dining Hall: Located in Frank Ross Stewart Dining Hall, Stewart is an all you care to eat dining facility offering 19 meals per week: Breakfast, Lunch, and Dinner Monday through Friday and Brunch and Dinner on Saturday and Sunday. features a wide variety of fresh food designed t satisfy everyone's appetite with food choices to rival your favorite restaurants. these include: fresh fruit and salads; delicious, hot, home-style entrées; freshly baked pizza and pasta; deli choices served on freshly baked breads; new creations by our chef just for you; Ice cream and freshly baked desserts; homemade soups.